carsonmulligan/my-stories-and-poems/README.md

 > Kidd desires to wait in line but lacks a current edition of _The Oklahoman. _ He sets off to acquire a copy.
 Julia Kirt is just the senator he needs to see.
 He sets out for Kirt’s office on the fifth floor.
 A treacherous journey from the first.

 > At this point I realized the best seat in the house was the press box. _Visiting press_ seems appropriate.
 I must get my hands on a copy of _The Oklahoman_.
 They say it possesses some magical power.
 Something clicks when I see Chris Kidd push the button on the elevator.
 I know I must run up the stairs to the fifth floor to find the last current edition in the building in Julia Kirt’s office.
 This edition still has the funnies.

-“Burmese tin.”
-Said the Britisher.
-“Japanese tea.”
-Said Masanobu.

-Tea was poured and handed across the circular inlaid fire part.
-Paper walls gave the feeling of sitting inside, tatami mats, clean as a whistle, under clean dojo clothes and clean feet.